Strathmore Men's Shed

 Phone: 01250 369291

-Expected Restart Date: Not known - Monthly breakfast meetings following guidelines and restrictions
+Expected Restart Date: Not known - Monthly breakfast meetings and fortnightly meet up following guidelines and restrictions

 This free listing is made possible by groups and businesses who pay for their listings - this listing has yet to be claimed .